zkreations/hamlet-builder/src/README.md

 #### Parameters

-> This partial does not accept any parameters.
+> This includable does not accept any parameters.

 #### Include partial